FBerding/aifeducation/README.md

 ### Transforming Texts into Numbers

 Classification tasks require the transformation of raw texts into a representation with numbers.
-For this step, *aifeducation* supports both newer approaches (such as MPNet (Song et al. 2020), BERT (Devlin et al.
-2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020),
-Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020)) and older approaches (such as GlobalVectors (Pennington, Socher & Manning 2014) or Latent Dirichlet Allocation/Topic Modeling) in classification tasks.
+For this step, *aifeducation* supports new approaches such as MPNet (Song et al. 2020), BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020).

 *aifeducation* supports the use of pre-trained transformer models provided by [Hugging Face](https://huggingface.co/) and the creation of